jeffskinnerbox/blog/content/ideas/getting-started-with-fpv-quadcopter-radiomaster-boxer.md

 If using Li-ion, ensure the cells are not protected and are button-top cells.
 Please check the voltage and condition of the battery regularly and never charge unattended.
 Always charge

-ANTENNA: Install the provided antenna in the top of the radio BEFORE installing batteries and turning on the radio.
-DO NOT operate the radio without the antenna installed and the internal RF module powered on.
-Doing so will damage the internal RF module and will not be covered under warranty.
+>**NOTE ANTENNA:** Install the provided antenna in the top of the radio BEFORE
+>installing batteries and turning on the radio.
+>**DO NOT** operate the radio without the antenna installed and the internal RF module powered on.
+>Doing so will damage the internal RF module and will not be covered under warranty.

 #### Step 1: Power Up the Boxer - DONE
 Press the power button and hold until all four boxes appear on the screen.